anttisaarenheimo/mets-suunnittelija/README.md

 # metsasuunnittelija

 ## Summary

-Forestry management adviser for all forest owners in Finland
+Forestry management adviser for all forest owners in Finland based on high quality public forest data in Finland.
+The forest adviser could be integrated to the existing public metsaan.fi service.
+Building AI course project

 ## Background